 Services for SEAS Graduate Students, Offered by the Engineering Library

-The Engineering Library offers a multitude of resources to assist you in your research and teaching while you are at the University of Pennsylvania.
 Below is a brief overview of the services the library offers to SEAS graduate students.
-Please contact Doug McGee, Head of the Engineering Library, for a more in-depth introduction to the materials and services available to you.
+Please contact Doug McGee, Engineering Librarian, for a more in-depth introduction to the materials and services available to you.

 Penn's Electronic Library